 three more kings will arise in Persia – or “stand.”
 After Cyrus (Dan 10:1), these are Cambyses, Smerdis (Bardiya), and Darius.

 and the fourth shall be far richer than them all – Xerses 1, who was King Ahasuerus, in Esther 1:3, who displayed all the riches of his glory and majesty for 180 days.
-His palace was twice the size of his father’s, and his taste in architecture was similar, “though on an even more gigantic scale.”
+His palace was twice the size of his father’s, and his taste in architecture was similar, but on a gigantic scale.
 He gathered enormous resources through taxation, for various construction projects.

 through his riches, he shall stir up all the realm of Greece – nearly all translations state this as “against Greece” but the actual text reads “of Greece.”
 Xerses I caused Greece to covet the riches of Persia.
 This is similar to the story of Isaiah 39, where Hezekiah showed Babylon all of his riches.
 This resulted in Babylon’s attack; as we read in Isaiah 39:5-6.
 Xerses 1 not only flaunted his wealth, but he also unsuccessfully attacked Greece, resulting in Persia’s fall, by Alexander the Great.